Jeff Webster

 Jeffrey Tyrone Webster (born February 19, 1971) is an American former professional basketball player.

 Webster played collegiately for the University of Oklahoma, where he scored 2,258 points and collected 781 rebounds.

 Webster was selected 40th overall by the Miami Heat in the 1994 NBA draft, but he and fellow Heat draftee Ed Stokes were traded to the Washington Bullets in exchange for Rex Chapman and the draft rights to Terrence Rencher.
 He played 11 games with the Bullets during the 1995–96 season before his brief NBA career came to an end.

 Webster also played in the Continental Basketball Association for the Rapid City Thrillers, Tri-City Chinook and the Sioux Falls Skyforce.
 His career averages were 3.9 points and 1.7 rebounds per game.

+Webster’s daughter Jordan currently plays for the Texas A&M Aggies women's basketball team in her senior year.

 Webster's son Justin currently plays for the UNLV Runnin Rebs basketball team.